A New Zealand that promotes, values and supports effective volunteering for the benefit of individuals and communities.

 Taylor is the web developer for VNZ working part-time on the VNZ website, Student Volunteer Week, the annual VNZ conference and many more projects to come.
 Taylor is a professional freelancer with a degree in Computer Science.
 Taylor’s portfolio www.taylorhamling.com

-Molly is currently in her fourth and final honours year at Massey University studying Visual Communication Design.
+Molly recently finished her honours year at Massey University studying Visual Communication Design.
 She has a passion for editorial design and typography.
 Molly’s portfolio https://www.behance.net/mollygilpin

 Madeline has a background in classical music, having played the oboe with leading orchestras around New Zealand for many years.
 In 2014 she completed a Master of Arts in Arts Management degree, and it was then that her interest in research evolved.
 She is currently working on VNZ’s 2016 State of Volunteering in New Zealand survey and report.